Physics-Comp/Health_Tracker/README.md

 #### Exporting Apple Health Data
 1. Locate the Health App on iPhone and click on the app.
   <img src="https://user-images.githubusercontent.com/51255104/145128321-472a6b81-9350-4890-b174-970bdd088d74.png" width="250" height='450' title="hover text">
-2. Go to the top right corner of the app and click on your profile then scroll to the bottom and click on export all health data.
+2. Go to the top right corner of the app and click on your profile, then scroll to the bottom and click on export all health data.
   <img src="https://user-images.githubusercontent.com/51255104/145130473-5bcf1fb7-f3f2-402f-9f11-50b820bb1f2a.jpg" width="250" height='550' title="hover text">
-3. After a few minutes you will be prompted with several methods to export the health data.
-If you have a mac book I would suggest AirDroping the file otherwise you can send it through e-mail (depending on the file size).
+3. After a few minutes you will be prompted with several methods to export your health data.
+If you have a mac book I would suggest AirDroping the file otherwise you can send it through e-mail (depending on the file size it may not send through e-mail).
   <img src="https://user-images.githubusercontent.com/51255104/145130501-7c123336-d754-41cf-af91-a28670d573d0.jpg" width="250" height='550' title="hover text">